endurio/ndrd/chainec/README.md

 ## License

-Package btcec is licensed under the [copyfree](http://copyfree.org) ISC License except for btcec.go and btcec_test.go which is under the same license as Go.
+Package chainec is licensed under the [copyfree](http://copyfree.org) ISC License except for chainec.go and chainec_test.go which is under the same license as Go.